Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Abstract

 \section{Abstract}

 The agility of animals, particularly in complex activities such as running, turning, jumping, and backflipping, stands as an exemplar for robotic system design.
-Transferring this suite of behaviors to legged robotic systems introduces essential inquiries: How can a robot be trained to learn multiple locomotion behaviors simultaneously?
+Transferring this suite of behaviors to legged robotic systems introduces essential inquiries: How can a robot learn multiple locomotion behaviors simultaneously?
 How can the robot execute these tasks with a smooth transition?
-And what strategies allow for the integrated application of these skills?
+How to integrate these skills for wide-range applications?
 This paper introduces the Versatile Instructable Motion prior (\emph{VIM}) – a Reinforcement Learning framework designed to incorporate a range of agile locomotion tasks suitable for advanced robotic applications.
-Our framework enables legged robots to learn diverse agile low-level skills by imitating animal motions and manually designed motions with \emph{Functionality} reward and \emph{Stylization} reward.
-While the \emph{Functionality} reward guides the robot's ability to adopt varied skills, the \emph{Stylization} reward ensures performance alignment with reference motions.
-Our evaluations of the VIM framework span both simulation environments and real-world deployment.
-To our understanding, this is the first work that allows a robot to concurrently learn diverse agile locomotion tasks using a singular controller.
-Further details and supportive media can be found at our project site: \url{https://rchalyang.github.io/VIM}
+Our framework enables legged robots to learn diverse agile low-level skills by imitating animal motions and manually designed motions.
+Our \emph{Functionality} reward guides the robot's ability to adopt varied skills, and our \emph{Stylization} reward ensures that robot motions align with reference motions.
+Our evaluations of the VIM framework span both simulation and the real world.
+Our framework allows a robot to concurrently learn diverse agile locomotion skills using a single learning-based controller in the real world.
+Videos can be found on our website: \url{https://rchalyang.github.io/VIM/}